How to Create Custom Domain Email Addresses for Free with Mailgun

 To start receiving emails for the custom email addresses you just created, simply create a “Receiving Route” in Mailgun.
 Here’s how to do it:

-4. Check the box under “Forward” and type the receiving email address, such as your free Gmail address.
+- Flip the switch under “Forward” and type the receiving email address, such as your free Gmail address.

 Fantastic!
 You are now forwarding all emails to your Gmail inbox.
 Go ahead and give it a try by sending yourself an email!
-Note that you will only receive messages sent to the SMTP user accounts that you created, though.
+Note that you will only receive messages sent to the SMTP user accounts that you created, so be sure to add all possible recipient addresses that you’d like.

 Troubleshooting

-If the routing rule was not configured properly, you will receive an error message in Gmail that looks like this:
+If the SMTP user address was not created, you will receive an error message in your sender’s message thread that looks something like this:

-Of course, also ensure you are sending to the correct address by reviewing for typos.
-To avoid mistakes, copy the full email address directly from the SMTP credentials listing in Mailgun.
+This usually happens when you are sending to the wrong address, so be sure to review for typos!
+To avoid mistakes, you can copy the full email address directly from the SMTP credentials listing in Mailgun.
+This also helps you confirm that the SMTP user address does indeed exist, too!

 Add Your SMTP Accounts to Gmail